barriebyron/barriebyron/README.md

 :sparkle:  Always strive to improve products and processes.
 Share widely, like this handy collection of online [technical writing style guides](https://docs.google.com/document/d/1wAVt65UpgBJ4e_tzPCVnPHwOqYYtENuRkojDSq-7nK0/edit?usp=sharing).

-:wave:  Use Slack to keep in touch and build relationships with colleagues and documentarians near and far.
+:wave:  Use Slack and Discord to keep in touch and build relationships with colleagues, community members, and documentarians near and far.

 :pushpin:  Manage knowledge, collaborate for the greater good, and share ideas.

-:earth_americas:  Work with smart people who innovate, collaborate, and celebrate.
+:earth_americas:  Work with smart people around the globe who innovate, collaborate, and celebrate.

 ### What else I do